tatianasnook/my-travel-list/README.md

 ## Description
 The Travel List App provides users with a list of future destinations I would like to visit.
 It includes the following features:
 1. **Pictures Carousel**: A carousel displaying slides of 5 pictures of different destinations.
 It features next and back arrows for easy navigation.

 2. **Description of the Travel Sites**: Each destination comes with a description that users can choose to expand or collapse.

 3. **Done Button**: Users can mark a location as completed by clicking on it, which visually removes it from the screen.

-4. **Deleting All Button**: Users can remove all travel destinations from the screen when they are no longer needed or when a trip has been completed.
+4. **Deleting All Button**: Users can remove all travel destinations from the screen when they are no longer needed or when all trips have been completed.

 ## Setup/Installation Requirements
 1. Before you start, ensure you have the following prerequisites: